Mostafa266/Akqa/README.md

 ## Dist / Build

-On production use files (JS and CSS) only from `build/` folder, there will be the most stable versions, `src/` folder is only for development purpose.
+On production run HTML file only from `build/` folder, there will be the most stable versions, `src/` folder is only for development purposes.

 ### Development Build